PseudoDevs/IamGhost/bbmd7.md

-Last updated: 2024-04-09 17:40:36
+Last updated: 2024-04-09 17:41:10
-Random Quote: I hate kids.
-They don't drink, they haven't travelled... - Nicky Nichols
+Random Quote: We are not husband and wife... anymore.
+We're just business partners.
+And our job is to raise those kids. - Marty Byrde